jonhilgart22/go-trader/README.md

 #### Adding a new coin

+1. Add new data to the [google sheet here](https://docs.google.com/spreadsheets/d/1fBvirRK7m17jYj0t1yO6Jagq_aFjQvJ5EApnHOZQz20/edit#gid=114347281).
+I like using (Coin Market Cap)[https://coinmarketcap.com/] for historical data.
-1. Run simulations in the testing jupyter notebook to see how the default config would work.
+2. Run simulations in the testing jupyter notebook to see how the default config would work.
 For new coins, we should use `eth` and `btc` as the additional_dfs argument.
-2. Setup a new FTX account, generate an api key for this account, create aws SSM params for these params, in the `ssm_store.go`, set these values as env vars
+3. Setup a new FTX account, generate an api key for this account, create aws SSM params for these params, in the `ssm_store.go`, set these values as env vars.
+Also add these to the env_vars.sh file
-3. Add these env vars using `scripts/set_ssm.sh`
+4. Add these env vars using `scripts/set_ssm.sh`. `./scripts/set_ssm.sh FTX_KEY <your-api-key>`
-4. Update the `main.go` file to create a new FTX client for this coin
+5. Update the `main.go` file to create a new FTX client for this coin
-5. Update the `main.py` files for this new coin as well as the `determine_trading_state.py` and `predict_price_movements.py`
+6. Update the `main.py` files for this new coin as well as `predict_price_movements.py` .
+Grep around for `btc` to see what code to update
-6. Update the `*.yml` files to include a new entry for this coin
+7. Download the current configs `make download_configs` .
+We're going to be re-uploading the state and want the latest snapshot of reality
+7. Create new `*.yml` files under `tmp/` (here).
+This includes the three coin specific files (actions_to_take, trading_state_config, won_and_lost), and updating the `constants.yml` file.
-7. Create a new Eventbridge trigger in the `main.tf` file
+8. Create a new Eventbridge trigger in the `main.tf` file
+9. Upload the configs `make upload_configs`
-8. Upload the configs `make upload_configs`, build the lambda image, update the lambda with the new image!
+10. Upload the dataset `make upload_data`
+11.  build the lambda image
+12. update the lambda with the new image!
 NB: be sure to update the various checks that look for the correct input coins

 ## Testing